MolSSI-Education/mm-tools/_episodes/03-md-bpti.md

 {: .language-python}

 ### Simulation setup up
 Specify the parameter/topology file and the initial coordinate file.
-Again, make sure the files you downloaded are in the same directory as the jupyter notebook where you are running the simulation.
+In this example the parameter/topology and starting coordinate files are in the same directory as the jupyter notebook where you are running the simulation.

 ~~~
 prmtop = app.AmberPrmtopFile('BPTI_gas.prmtop')